optixx/vectrex-logo/README.md

 # Vectrex Demo

-Some example  how to use CMOC toolchain for Vectrex development
+A example how to use CMOC toolchain for Vectrex development

 ## Links